Corcules/KMRemote/README.md

 <img src="http://www.corcules.com/ressources/kmremote/kmr-menu-run.png" width="100%" style="border:1px solid #ccc"/>

-Tap on the gear icon on the right top corner to open the menu panel.
+Tap on the "gearing" icon on the right top corner to open the menu panel.
 <br>
 By default, the app is in "run" mode.
 <br>in "run" mode, the menu show :